Thresholded Quantum Sensing with a Frustrated Kitaev Trimer

-{\it Results} -- We now analyze the behavior of the quantum mousetrap, with eigenspectrum shown in Figure~\ref{fig:Trimer}, for the example of a $b$-field in the $z$-direction.
+{\it Results.} We now analyze the behavior of the thresholded quantum rectifier, with eigenspectrum shown in Figure~\ref{fig:Trimer}, for the example of a $b$ field in the $z$ direction.
 The eigenenergies extend outward from two gapped critical points at energies of $\pm \sqrt{3}$ at $|\vec{b}| = 0$.
 Our focus will be on the upper critical point, where four spectral lines emerge.
-Two of these lines (shown in gold and green) are linear in the $b$-field.
-If the initial state $|+\rangle$ has support only on the eigenstates corresponding to these spectral lines, the sensor behaves as a standard sensor that measures the mean of the $b$-field (see Tab.~\ref{tab:sensors}), i.e.,
+Two of these lines (shown in gold and green) are linear in the $b$ field.
+If the initial state $|+\rangle$ has support only on the eigenstates corresponding to these spectral lines, the sensor behaves as a standard sensor that measures the mean of the $b$ field, i.e.,

-where $c$ is a constant that characterizes the slope of the linear dependence.
+where $c$ characterizes the slope of the linear dependence.

 In contrast, if the initial state has support on either the green-purple or gold-red pairs of spectral lines depicted, the sensor response differs.
 For small field amplitudes, $|\vec{b}|<b_\mathrm{th}$, indicated by the gray-shaded region, the eigenspectrum remains approximately linear and the sensor effectively measures the mean.
 However, above this threshold, $|\vec{b}|>b_\mathrm{th}$, the linear symmetry of the eigenspectrum breaks to the left for the green-purple pair and to the right for the gold-red pair, and the eigenenergies become nonlinear in $b$.
-In this regime, the accumulated phase becomes approximately proportional to $b^2(t)$ (see App.~\ref{subsec:TrimerSensor}).
-Therefore, this sensor acts as a detector {\it that} the $b$-field has exceeded the threshold by some amount (i.e. it acts as a thresholded rectifying sensor).
-Thus, these two pairs of spectral lines result in quantum mousetrap sensors.
+In this regime, the accumulated phase becomes approximately proportional to $b^2(t)$, as shown in the Supplemental Material.
+The device therefore acts as a thresholded rectifier, detecting that the field has exceeded $b_\mathrm{th}$.
+These two pairs of spectral lines result in what we call {\em quantum mousetrap sensors}.

 The response probability for the mousetrap sensor is $P[ \phi_{0} ] = \cos^{2} \left( N\chi_\mathrm{mt}(t) \right)$, where